astronomer/docs/astro/develop-project.md

 ## Install Python Packages from Private Sources

 Python packages can be installed from public and private locations into your image.
-Packages listed on [PyPI](https://pypi.org/search/) can easily be installed by simply listing them in the
-`requirements.txt`.
-For packages listed on private PyPI indices, or whos source code is stored in a private git repository, the build process requires some extra steps.
+To install public packages listed on [PyPI](https://pypi.org/search/), follow the steps in [Add Python and OS-level Packages](add-python-and-os-level-packages).
+To install packages listed on private PyPI indices or a private git-based repository, you need to complete additional configuration in your project.

 The image usually used to build (quay.io/astronomer/astro-runtime:4.2.10) contains [ONBUILD](https://docs.docker.com/engine/reference/builder/#onbuild) instructions that will automatically install the dependancies from `packages.txt` and `requirements.txt`.
 For packages to be installed from private sources, an *unpacked* version of the image must be used to allow credentials to